Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

 \subsection{Discussion}

-In this section, we discuss the previously-known results and their relation to ours.
+In this section, we discuss the previously known results and their relation to ours.

 We begin with the random-cluster and Potts models, which are our primary interest here.
 Let us start by explaining the relation between these two models.
-When $q \ge 2$ is an integer, the two models are closely-related via the Edwards--Sokal coupling, which allows to obtain samples of one from the other via a simple procedure (which also introduces additional randomness).
+When $q \ge 2$ is an integer, the two models are closely related via the Edwards--Sokal coupling, which allows to obtain samples of one from the other via a simple procedure (which also introduces additional randomness).
 In this coupling, to obtain a sample from the Potts measure $\mu^0_{\beta,q}$, one first samples a configuration $\omega$ from the free random-cluster measure $\phi^0_{p,q}$ with $p=1-e^{-\beta}$, and then assigns a single color in $\{1,\dots,q\}$ to all the vertices in each cluster of $\omega$, with the colors of different clusters chosen uniformly and independently.
 To obtain a sample from $\mu^i_{\beta,q}$ with $i \in \{1,\dots,q\}$, one follows the same procedure with $\omega$ sampled from the wired random-cluster measure $\phi^1_{p,q}$, except that any infinite cluster of $\omega$ (if any such clusters exist) is assigned color $i$.
 In the other direction, to obtain a sample from $\phi^i_{p,q}$ with $i \in \{0,1\}$, one first samples $\sigma$ from $\mu^i_{\beta,q}$, and then independently opens each edge with probability $p$ if its endpoints have the same color in $\sigma$, and closes it otherwise.
 This relationship allows to transfer many coding properties from one model to the other.
 We refer the reader to~\cite[Theorem~4.91]{grimmett2006random} for details.

 H{\"a}ggstr{\"o}m--Jonasson--Lyons~\cite{haggstrom2002coupling} studied (non-finitary) coding properties of the random-cluster and Potts models on general graphs.
 Lemma~4.5 of that paper shows that $\mu_{\beta,q}^i$ with $i \in \{1,\dots,q\}$ is \fiid\ for any integer $q \ge 2$ and any $\beta \ge 0$.
-That paper was particularly interested with the closely-related notion of Bernoullicity (see Theorem~4.1 there), a classical mixing property from ergodic theory.
+That paper was particularly interested in the closely related notion of Bernoullicity (see Theorem~4.1 there), a classical mixing property from ergodic theory.
 In fact, on certain amenable graphs with mild geometric conditions -- namely quasi-transitive amenable graphs that satisfy